-Generally, the Company's combined effective tax rate is high relative to reported net income as a result of certain amortization expense, foreign taxes, and corporate overhead not being deductible and income being attributable to certain states in which it operates.
+Generally, the Company's combined effective tax rate is high relative to reported net income as a result of certain valuation allowances on deferred tax assets, amortization expense, foreign taxes, and corporate overhead not being deductible and income being attributable to certain states in which it operates.
 The Company operates in four states which have relatively high tax rates: California, New York, Illinois, and Florida.
-Current income taxes increased in 2019 despite lower pretax income primarily due to an increase in foreign taxes in the United Kingdom related to our London office that are not deductible from U.S. federal taxes.
-The Company recognized a \$0.3 million valuation allowance on deferred tax assets related to stock options held by the Company's former Chief Executive Officer, which were forfeited in connection with the effectiveness of his resignation on January 26, 2020, offset by a \$0.3 million deferred tax benefit related to goodwill impairment.
-As of December 31, 2019, the Company had federal income tax loss carryforwards of \$0.5 million.
+The Company had income tax of \$0.9 million for the year ended December 31, 2020, compared to \$0.4 million for the year ended December 31, 2019.
+The Company reported income tax expense for 2020 despite a pre-tax loss due primarily to a \$1.5 million valuation allowance recorded against deferred tax assets.
+The valuation allowance was the result of management's assessment as of December 31, 2020 that the benefit of the Company's deferred tax assets would not be realized primarily due to the impact of the COVID-19 pandemic on its business.